 At the Executive Rehab Guide, we understand that heroin is rarely ever the first addictive drug a person uses.
-If you or a loved one is struggling, call 0808 1150 446 today to speak to an expert.
+So if you or a loved one is struggling, call 0808 1150 446 today to speak to an expert.

 Heroin addiction overview